locationtech/geomesa/docs/README.md

 table of contents doesn't render properly, delete ``GeoMesa.pdf`` and run ``make`` again.

+To build a single HTML file containing all three manuals:

+    $ mvn clean install -Pdocs,singlehtml

 ## About

 There are currently three main manuals: the User Manual (``user``), the Developer Manual (``developer``),